senderle/fandom-search/README.md

 The basic workflow is below.
 This assumes you have a `scripts` folder, a `fanworks` folder, and a `results` folder, with a particular structure that can be inferred from the example commands below.
 (Sorry, very busy!)
-Take "sw-all" to be a stand-in for a folder of fan works, "sw-new-hope.txt" to be a stand-in for a correctly formatted script, and "sw-new-hope" (without the .txt) to be a stand-in for the results folder for the given movie.
+Take `sw-all` to be a stand-in for a folder of fan works, `sw-new-hope.txt` to be a stand-in for a correctly formatted script, and `sw-new-hope` (without the `.txt`) to be a stand-in for the results folder for the given movie.

 A todo for this repo is to create options for where to save error and log files, and search results.